 Most indicators need to be partnered with one another to develop a solid strategy for trading.
 So, rigorous backtesting to find the right balance for YOU is required.

-Keep in mind that the key to swing trading is to ignore short-term sentiment.
-Instead, only the structure on higher time frames should be considered important.
+Remember that the key to swing trading is to ignore short-term sentiment.
+Instead, only the structure on higher time frames should be considered necessary.

-An important virtue for swing traders is patience.
+An essential virtue for swing traders is patience.
 It takes days for the price to get to potential buying and selling zones or take profits.